leehaesung/VisualBasic/02_CodeFiles/Assessment03/README.md

 ## Task-0: Data Table For DB
 ## Designing The Data Tables For Training Database System:
-* We need to create a Database name Training Database System in Ms Access 2007 and a Graphical user interface windows form application using Visual Basic 2010.
+* We need to create a Database naming the Training Database System in Ms Access 2007 and a Graphical user interface windows form application using Visual Basic 2010.
 * Our trainer will be made the contents of Database.
 * For all of the below form users are required to insert minimum five data values the in the tables of the database via a form.
 * I wrote the DB tables ([Training.accdb](https://github.com/leehaesung/VisualBasic/blob/master/02_CodeFiles/Assessment03/Training.accdb)) on MS Office Access 2007.
 You can download above the file.